DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorThresholds.md

 ### SetWarningRecovery

-`func (o *MonitorThresholds) SetWarningRecovery(v float64)`
+`func (o *MonitorThresholds) SetWarningRecovery(v NullableFloat64)`

-SetWarningRecovery gets a reference to the given float64 and assigns it to the WarningRecovery field.
+SetWarningRecovery gets a reference to the given NullableFloat64 and assigns it to the WarningRecovery field.

+### SetWarningRecoveryExplicitNull

+`func (o *MonitorThresholds) SetWarningRecoveryExplicitNull(b bool)`

+SetWarningRecoveryExplicitNull (un)sets WarningRecovery to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The WarningRecovery value is set to nil even if false is passed

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)